Armour/atom-typescript-react-redux-snippets/README.md

 # Others

-If you want to use VSCode, check my [another repo](https://github.com/Armour/vscode-typescript-react-redux-snippets).
+If you prefer to use VSCode, check my [another repo](https://github.com/Armour/vscode-typescript-react-redux-snippets).

 # License